 |Gold Nigga is the first 'solo' album by the New Power Generation (who had previously been credited on the Prince and the New Power Generation albums Diamonds And Pearls and ).
 It was also the first album to be released by NPG Records, before the closure of Paisley Park Records.

 The album was first available at retail stalls on the Act II tour, beginning with the 31 August 1993, Palais Omnisports de Paris-Bercy, Paris, France tourdate.
-It was later sold at The New Power Generation Stores in Minneapolis and London, but there was no wider retail release.
+It was later sold at The New Power Generation Stores in Minneapolis and London, but there was no wider retail release and did not chart.

 The album produced one single, 2gether, which received a similarly small-scale release as the album.
 Because of the album’s low-key release, it was not eligible for the charts.